 One good thing that I find is that professionals are very willing to help you in this field.
 They want to help you to achieve more, so there is a lot of mentoring and collaboration.
 Even though I have been doing this for several years, I love that I can call up a friend of mine who can help me with any problem I am facing, whether I need a second opinion or want to find literature on a certain practice.

 What level of education is necessary to do what you do?

 In my opinion, the minimum level of education that you need in this field is a bachelors degree in nursing.
 But I think that a graduate degree is also important.
 There are many elements to this job, and you have to be able to synthesize knowledge of forensic science and medicine.
 A graduate degree teaches you how to think that way.

-Are there any licensing or certification requirements to become a forensic nurse?
+Are there any licensing or certification requirements?

-I decided to become a forensic nurse because I enjoyed the process of problem solving.
+Because I enjoyed the process of problem solving.
 I like to use pathology to determine the root cause of an injury.
 I also like to help people who have been injured.
 Many of the patients who I treat have experienced intentional assault.
 In my job, I am able to assess their injuries and recommend ways to help them recover in order for them to live normally again.

 However, the aspect of the job that I least enjoy is the paperwork.
 It is necessary because everything needs to be properly documented so that it will be useful in a court of law, but it can be time consuming.